-It is necessary to develop and maintain a complete pedestrian and bicycle network, an up-to-date facility inventory with the presence and condition of sidewalks and bicycle facilities.
+To develop and maintain a complete pedestrian and bicycle network, an up-todate facility inventory with the presence and condition of sidewalks and bicycle facilities is necessary.
 Typically, this inventory will be stored in a geospatial database which can be updated and tracked over time.

 Agencies that have a detailed database will be able to prioritize facility improvements based on need.
-"Maintenance" of facilities can be subjective depending on local, regional, and State codes and requirements;

-however, FHWA provides several guidebooks that contain' additional information including 'A Guide for Maintaining Pedestrian Facilities for Enhanced Safety' and 'Designing Sidewalks and Trails for Access.'
+"Maintenance" of facilities can be subjective depending on local, regional, and State codes and requirements; however, FHWA does maintain several guidebooks that provide additional information including 'A Guide for Maintaining Pedestrian Facilities for Enhanced Safety' and 'Designing Sidewalks and Trails for Access.'

-Emerging Technologies and Trends include mobile crowd sourcing applications documenting maintenance issues with remote surveying technology.
+Emerging Technologies and Trends include mobile crowd sourcing applications documenting maintenance issues; remote surveying technology such